pachyderm/pachyderm/doc/docs/1.13.x/how-tos/advanced-data-operations/secrets.md

 A good way to create this file is:

-1. to generate it by calling a dry-run of the `kubectl create secret ...` command
+1. to generate it by calling a dry-run of the `kubectl create secret ... --dry-run=client  --output=json > myfirstsecret.json` command.
 1. then call `pachctl create secret -f <yourgeneratedsecretfile.json>`.

 !!!
 Info "Reminder"